CHISQ.DIST.RT

 Notes 🔗

-The CHISQ.DIST.RT function assumes that the provided degrees of freedom is a positive integer.
-Ensure that the degrees of freedom value accurately reflects the constraints on the variables in your statistical analysis to obtain meaningful results.
-Additionally, the x value used in the CHISQ.DIST.RT function should correspond to a valid chi-squared value in the context of your statistical study.
+The CHISQ.DIST.RT function requires the degrees of freedom to be a positive integer.
+Make sure the degrees of freedom value accurately reflects the constraints on the variables in your analysis for meaningful results.
+Also, ensure the x value corresponds to a valid chi-squared value in your statistical study.

 Questions 🔗